rtolsma/rtolsma.github.io/_posts/2023-06-05-stanford-reflection.markdown

 **Highlights**:
 - My friendships within the dorm community expanded and deepened significantly
-- Taking Math 62CM, significantly developed my mathematical reasoning skills, and also introduced me to a lot of friends from the math community
+- Taking Math 62CM, significantly developed my abstract reasoning skills, and also introduced me to a lot of friends from the Math major community

 **Mistakes**:
 - Didn't touch grass enough (a recurring mistake throughout most of my collegiate experience)